Jed Collins: Cleveland Browns (second stint)

+New Orleans Saints

 Collins signed with the New Orleans Saints' practice squad on September 23, 2010.
 The Saints at the time, were the defending Super Bowl champions.
 After spending the entire 2010 season on their practice squad, starting fullback Heath Evans retired, and Collins became the Saints' starter.
 In his first season as a starter, the Saints' yards-per-carry average went from 22nd in the NFL in 2010 to fourth in the league in 2011, and Collins would be rated by as the second best fullback that season.
 He also served as the Saints' backup long snapper behind Justin Drescher.

+Detroit Lions

-On March 19, 2014 Collins signed a one-year deal with the Detroit Lions, where his offensive coordinator was former Saints coach Joe Lombardi.
+On March 19, 2014, Collins signed a one-year deal with the Detroit Lions, where his offensive coordinator was former Saints coach Joe Lombardi.

+Dallas Cowboys

 On March 12, 2015, Collins signed a one-year contract with the Dallas Cowboys.
 Collins was cut on May 18 so the Cowboys could re-acquire fullback Tyler Clutts.